Gastric Banding in Mumbai

 The hour glass configuration only constricts the upper stomach thus acting as a pure restrictive operation.
 Since the outlet is small, food stays in the pouch longer and one also feels satiated for a longer time.
-The small pouch ensures that the patient feels full after eating only small amounts of food.
-This causes weight loss.
-As its name suggests, this is an adjustable gastric band Scheduled follow-up visits will be at 6 weeks, monthly for the first six months and yearly thereafter or as and when medically required.
+The small pouch ensures that the patient feels full after eating only small amounts of food, which causes weight loss.

 Why might I need a laparoscopic adjustable gastric banding?

 LAGB is used to treat severe obesity, which is linked to high blood pressure, high cholesterol, type 2 diabetes, sleep apnea, and arthritis.
 It is recommended for people who have tried other weight loss plans without long-term success.
-Once you lose a significant amount of weight, your risk falls for these weight-related health problems.
+Once you lose a significant amount of weight, you are at a lower risk for weight-related health problems.
 Adjustable gastric banding may help you live longer if you can’t lose weight in other ways.

 - Presence of serious sequelae of morbid obesity

 - 30 kg overweight or BMI > 32 with co-morbidities

 - BMI> 35 with or without co-morbidities

 - Large volume eaters

 - Reversible procedure and does not cause disturbance in normal anatomy

 - Band is inflatable and can be adjusted over time